What is the Iriscope?

 [product=iriscope-5mp-hd-zoom-30x-software-espanol]

-Examine the iris and evaluate if there is any pathological problem
+Examine the iris and assess for any pathological problems

 [/product]